 Other: Beef cattle, broiler chickens, grain crops and wood lot

 When Seaview Poultry farm in Starr’s Point decided to expand in 2013, farmer Tim Cox needed to build a new barn to house the additional hens.
 Together with the other shareholders in the family business, his parents Chris and Susan and brother Warren, Tim opted to build a fully enriched computer-controlled barn.
 In this type of housing, the hens live in small groups with access to perches and a curtained area where they can lay their eggs.

 “The birds are very comfortable,” says Tim.
 “The health and well-being of our birds is very important to us, as it is to all farmers.”

 Tim and his family also grow crops they feed to the hens and raise beef cattle and pullets.
 He likes the challenges that come with farming and working through them to provide high-quality, nutritious food for consumers every day.

 Chris and I (Susan) have been farming for almost 40 years in Starr’s Point, first raising cattle and hogs.
-Our two sons Warren and Tim are the 4th generation of my family to farm the property that is now the home of our egg laying hens.
+Our two sons Warren and Tim are the 4th generations of my family to farm the property that is now the home of our egg-laying hens.